Skip to content

 Introduction

-In response, manufacturers are doubling down on automation, analytics and AI — technologies that depend on robust, accessible data.
-According to Make UK’s most recent survey data, 71% of manufacturers now plan to invest in technology to tackle costs.
-Technology depends on data.
+In response, manufacturers are increasing investment in automation, analytics, and AI technologies to improve productivity and control costs.
+According to Make UK, 71% of manufacturers plan to invest in technology to address rising operational costs.

 That’s Total Factory Visibility.